getmykhan/toolstack/README.md

 # ToolStack

-A set of tools for Mining Intelligence.
+A collection of useful tools to speed-up the data processing, cleaning and pipelining.
+1. Built with Pandas in mind for simplicity and ease of use
+2. Perform complex operations with a few method calls

 Requirements
 ------------